atlasphp/Atlas.Transit/ANNOTATIONS.md

 ### Collection Member Classes

-Specify the member class for Collections, on a per-record-type basis.
+Specify the member class(es) for Collections, on a per-Record-type basis.
 The first value is the Domain class name; the second is the matching Record class name.

 ```php
 /**